mlund/faunus/docs/_docs/moves.md

 #### Ellipsoid

-The connection vector between two reference particles defines an ellipsoid.
+The connection vector between two (moving) reference particles defines an ellipsoid centered at the midpoint between the reference particles.
-The distance between the particles is unimportant and only the direction is used.
+The reference particle separation is unimportant, only the direction is used.

 `policy=ellipsoid`     | Description
 ---------------------- | ----------------------------------------------------------------